reece/tc-variant-annotation/README.md

 ## Take-home challenge

-* Fork this repo as a private repo.
-Create a branch and work in that.
+* Fork this repo.
+Alternatively, you may want to duplicate this repo and make your clone private if you are concerned about visibility and public activity.

 * Write a module that provides a service to annotate variants using Ensembl (see below).
 We want to report these values: input variant,